The daughter of two musicians from her native Cleveland, Ohio, Angela Shankar is a performer and educator in New York City.

-Clarinetist Angela Shankar has been balancing a career in both performance and education for the past 12 years in New York.
-In addition to performing regularly with The Chelsea Symphony, she is a member of Reeds Amis, a reed trio specializing in the music of the late female French composer, Fernande Decruck.
-You can see and hear Angela on the Golden Globe winning television series Mozart in the Jungle, including a solo passage from Messiaen's Abîme des oiseaux from the Quartet for the End of Time in Episode 7 of Season 3, which was filmed on Rikers Island.
-A deeply moving experience, she has since worked behind the scenes with TCS to establish a chamber music program on Rikers with the support of the Department of Corrections.
+In addition to performing regularly with TCS in concert, you can see Angela in the orchestra on the Golden Globe-winning television series Mozart in the Jungle, including a solo passage from Messiaen's Abîme des oiseaux from the Quartet for the End of Time in Episode 7 of Season 3.
+After a deeply moving experience filming that episode on Rikers’ Island, she has since worked with TCS and the NYC Department of Corrections to establish a chamber music program.

-She received a B.A. in Clarinet Performance and Music Education from Carnegie Mellon University and an M.A. in Clarinet Performance from the Eastman School of Music.
-She’s currently completing a second masters degree in Multiple Woodwinds at NJCU where she’s studying jazz, improvisation, flute, saxophones and bassoon.
+Angela received a B.A. in Clarinet Performance and Music Education from Carnegie Mellon University and an M.A. in Clarinet Performance from the Eastman School of Music.
+A passionate music education advocate and teacher, she maintains an active clarinet studio with students of all ages.

-When Angela isn’t performing, studying, or teaching, she’s likely busy chasing after her three boys, Matteo, Rohan, and Eddie!
+When Angela isn’t teaching or performing, she’s likely busy chasing after her three boys: Matteo, Rohan, and Eddie.